jaywes222/60DaysOfMERN/HTML/README.md

 - Link the External CSS File to Your HTML Document link rel="stylesheet" href="styles.css" in the head section of your html doc.

+#What is CSS?
+CSS refers to Cascading Style Sheets.
+It is used for styling our HTML.

+Why Use CSS?

+1. Separation of Concerns: CSS allows you to separate the content (HTML) from the presentation (design).
+This makes your code easier to maintain and your website easier to update.

+2. Consistency: By using external stylesheets, you can ensure that the design is consistent across all pages of a website.

+3. Flexibility: CSS provides a wide range of styling options, allowing for creativity and flexibility in design.

+4. Performance: CSS can improve the load time of web pages by reducing the amount of HTML code and reusing the same stylesheet across multiple pages.

+CSS Syntax

+h1 {
+  color: red;
+  font-size: 24px;
+}

+Explanation:
+- Selector: h1
+This specifies which HTML elements the rule applies to (in this case, all h1 elements).

+- Declaration Block:
+Contains one or more declarations separated by semicolons.
+Each declaration includes a property and a value, separated by a colon.
+Property: color
+Value: red

+As we have already learnt about 3 ways to add CSS to our HTML file (i.e inline, internal, external) The priority of these rules go as following:

+the inline rule > the internal rule > the external rule